matalvepu/Perceptron-POS-Tagging/README.md

 Description: Implementation of Discriminative training approach (Perceptron) for POS tagging

-I did it as a part of homework problem in the Statistical Speech and Language Processing class taught by Prof Daniel Gildea (https://www.cs.rochester.edu/~gildea/) in Spring 2017.
+I did it as a part of homework problem in the Statistical Speech and Language Processing class taught by Prof Daniel Gildea (https://www.cs.rochester.edu/~gildea/) in Fall 2017.

 ===============================================================================================
 Instruction to run: